cmclaughlin/spip/README.md

 name of your Keychain items are unique and referenced properly in your `pip.conf.tmpl`.

-Optionally, you can also choose to have spip delete any `pip.log` files left on disk.
-You may want to do this since pip logs URLs, which may have passwords embedded for basic HTTP authentication.
-To enable this, create a `~/.pip/spip.conf` file with the following:

-    [spip]
-    delete_log = True

 ## Usage

 Simply call spip as you would with pip.
 For instance: